Law School Case Brief

-To establish that a defendant "willfully violated" the anti-structuring law, the government must prove the defendant acted with knowledge that his conduct was unlawful.
+To establish that a defendant "willfully violated" the anti-structuring law, the government must prove defendant acted with knowledge that his conduct was unlawful.